DEMETRIUSCARTER/text-editor/README.md

 <h1 align="center">Text Editor</h1>

- <p align="center">Barscapes is a collaborative MERN-stack single-page application that combines a scalable MongoDB back end, a GraphQL API, and an Express.js and Node.js server with a React front end, implementing user authentication with JWT to build a user-focused platform.</p>
+ <p align="center">A text editor that runs in the browser.
+The app is a single-page application that meets PWA criteria.
+Additionally, it features a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
+The application also functions offline.</p>

  ## Links